Coding guidelines

 Language and libraries

-• We don’t use STL (the algorithms-and-containers part of the C++ standard library).
+• No STL (the algorithms-and-containers part of the standard library)

 Portability